 He has been the 2011-2012 recipient of the Chaire Innovation technologique Liliane Bettencourt at Collège de France in Paris.
 Here are the videos of the lectures, seminars and symposia.
 He is the 2016 recipient of the IEEE Inaba Technical Award for Innovation Leading to Production.
 He is a member of the French Academy of Technologies and of the French Academy of Sciences.

-His current project Actanthrope (ERC-ADG 340050) is devoted to the computational foundations of anthropomorphic action.
+He managed the project Actanthrope (ERC-ADG 340050) devoted to the computational foundations of anthropomorphic action from 2014 to 2018.

 The Workshops of the Anthropomorphic Motion Factory